vidalperezbohoyo/RP2040-zero-SX1276-meshtastic/README.md

 | VDD                     | 3.3v       |   |                      |      |
 | GND (any)               | GND        |   |                      |      |

+> **Note:**
+> Some boards as the TTGO Lora32 uses a 22 Ohm resistor between DIO0/DIO1 and their respective GPIOs.
+(Without this resistors works but if TTGO puts here...).
 # Firmware
 You can use one of the precompiled firmware located into the **firmware** folder of this repo.
 With the method *Drag and Drop* shown
 [here](https://meshtastic.org/docs/getting-started/flashing-firmware/nrf52/drag-n-drop).